2017 Race Information:

 Race begins at 9:00 AM

 Sign up to Volunteer — If you do not want to run/walk, we would love to have you serve with us.
-You can also sign up at RCC.
+You can sign up by emailing Amy at email@example.com or in person during Sunday gatherings.

 5K run/walk for both serious runners and families through a scenic neighborhood.
 Also includes a Kids Trot.

-Continuing the community idea, all net proceeds from this community event will go to support two local organizations: 100% of the proceeds will go to support Family Promise of Greater Rockingham County, a local organization whose goal is to provide homeless children and their families with temporary shelter in the Salem and greater Rockingham County area.
-Children are asked to bring a canned food item for the Helping Hands Food Pantry as their “entry fee” for the Kids Trot.
+Continuing the community idea, all net proceeds from this community event will go to support local organization: Standup Salem, a community coalition, whose goal is to make Salem drug-free.
+Also, children are asked to bring a canned food item for the New Beginnings Food Ministry as their “entry fee” for the Kids Trot.

 2014 Race Information: